 - It’s a legal requirement to have your dog micro chipped and they must also wear a collar with your name and address on.

 - Manage your dog’s environment so you help them make the right decisions.
 A puppy will find it immensely comforting to chew on your shoe as chewing is stress relieving behaviour and your shoes smell of their ultimate favourite thing – you!
 Avoid your Jimmy Choo’s from turning into ‘Jimmy Chew’s’ by putting them away in your wardrobe out of reach from your puppy.

-- The right puppy classes can be a fantastic investment.
-Find a positive reinforcement dog trainer, who uses force free methods and enrol yourself and your puppy on to classes to teach them vital life skills such recall, the leave it cue and acceptance of being handled.
+- Puppy training classes are a fantastic investment.
+Find a positive reinforcement dog trainer, who uses force free methods and enrol yourself and your puppy into coaching and learn to teach vital life skills such recall, the leave it cue and acceptance of being handled.

 - Type up a list of training guidelines for your pup, laminate it and pop in a place that everyone in your household can see and follow.
 If you have a dog walker, ensure that they have a copy of these to follow too.

 - Consistency is key!
 If your dog is allowed on the sofa to cuddle up to you when he’s just been groomed, he won’t know the difference if he jumps up when he’s got muddy paws.
 It’s so important to start as you mean to go on!
 Your dog looks for guidance so create some boundaries now to avoid confusion and possible anxiety later on.